demisto/content/Packs/FortiManager/Integrations/FortiManager/README.md

 | adom-policy-packages | Read-Write |
 | deploy-management | Read-Write |

-The eligible predefined administrator profiles are: **Super User**, **Standard User** and **Package User**.
+The eligible predefined administrator profiles are: **Super User**, **Standard User**, and **Package User**.
-For more information about administrator permissions see the [official documentation](https://docs.fortinet.com/document/fortimanager/6.2.2/administration-guide/392019/permissions).
+For more information about administrator permissions see the [FortiManager documentation](https://docs.fortinet.com/document/fortimanager/6.2.2/administration-guide/392019/permissions).

 ## Configure FortiManager on Cortex XSOAR